JustinGOSSES/predictatops/README.md

 <a href="https://github.com/JustinGOSSES/predictatops/blob/master/LICENSE">![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)</a>

+## THIS REPOSITORY HAS BEEN ARCHIVED TO SIGNIFY THERE WILL NOT BE ADDITIONAL WORK.
+HOWEVER, IT IS HAS ALWAYS BEEN A PROOF OF CONCEPT OF AN APPROACH RATHER THAN A TOOL SO YOUR USE OF IT SHOULD NOT REALLY CHANGE.

 <b>Status</b>: Runs and ready for others to try.
 This code project is most useful as a working proof-of-concept.
 It is not optimized to be used in a plug-n-play or as a dependency.
 Updated to v0.0.4-alpha October 26th, 2019.
 Updates to dependencies are done but not frequently.
 <i>NOTE: Running in a standard google colab notebook may fail during model training due to memory requirements exceeding the default initial amount of RAM.</i>